evyabd/IntroJava-OU_20441/README.md

 # IntroJava-OU_20441
-Answers to questions from past exams in the Introduction to Computer Science course at the Open University
+My answers to Course assignments and questions from past exams in the Introduction to Computer Science course at the Open University.